Naruto Uzumaki: Characterization and themes

 Christopher A. Born, writing for DOAJ journal ASIANetwork Exchange, regards Naruto as a complex post-modern hero, showing "great heart."
-From Naruto's beginning, Born comments that the character is a nuisance, suggesting Naruto is the very definition of the word, given how he is characterized in the series, including how he interacts, and his behavior.
-Born argues that Naruto as a whole shows Confucian values, and that Naruto himself unsettles harmony in society.
+From Naruto's beginning, Born comments that the character is a nuisance, suggesting Naruto is the very definition of the word, given how he is characterized in the series, including how he interacts and his behavior.
+Born argues that Naruto as a whole shows Confucian values and that Naruto himself unsettles harmony in society.
 Amy Plumb, a PhD candidate at Macquarie University, states that Kishimoto used the mythology of the kitsune for Naruto's development throughout the series.
 She notes that at the beginning of the series, Naruto was a prankster and always causing trouble, the same as the kitsune.
 Plumb describes the Kyuubi (Demon) seal on Naruto's stomach as a catalyst for how he develops.
 Writing for Manga's Cultural Crossroads, Omote Tomoyuki compliments Naruto's character, saying that he has great ambition to achieve a tragic destiny.
-He comments how the character has matured over the course of the series, stating how after he became a shinobi, he had let go of his childish ways that happened in the beginning of the series, and how he rarely joked around in Part II of the series when he became a teenager.
-Franziska Ehmcke, professor of Japanese studies at Cologne University, theorized that Naruto was named after whirlpools of the sea landscape of the Awa no Naruto, and compared his behavior to that natural feature, as both figures have uncontrollable energy within them.
-Mike Hale compared Naruto to Buffy Summers of Buffy the Vampire Slayer, praising the series' portrayal of childhood loneliness.
+He comments on how the character has matured over the course of the series, stating how after he became a shinobi, he had let go of his childish ways that happened in the beginning of the series and how he rarely joked around in Part II of the series when he became a teenager.
+Franziska Ehmcke, professor of Japanese studies at Cologne University, theorized that Naruto was named after whirlpools of the sea landscape of the Awa no Naruto and compared his behavior to that natural feature, as both figures have uncontrollable energy within them.
+Mike Hale compared Naruto to Buffy Summers of Buffy the Vampire Slayer, praising the series's portrayal of childhood loneliness.
 Rik Spanjers regards Naruto's childishness as one of his strengths because it gives him a well of resoluteness from which to draw on in his goal to end the ninja wars.
-A study which looked at if readers could predict character types based on physical cues regarded Naruto as an ENFP (Myers-Briggs) character type, impulsive and spontaneous, finding a foil in the ISTJ-type Sasuke.